COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-Your child has gone to college and now there’s a huge void left behind.
+Your child has gone to college and now there’s a huge void.
 While your college student adjusts to a new beginning, for you it may feel like an end.

 This is called empty nest syndrome.
 It isn’t a clinical diagnosis, but it’s what parents experience when their children leave home for college (or when they leave the nest to get married).

 The experience of letting go can be painful and emotionally challenging.
 It’s common to lose sight of who you are as an individual during the child-rearing years.
 You’ve spent the last 18 or so years in the role of caretaker and so much of your identity has been wrapped up in your child.

 Now they’ve grown into a young adult.
 You want your child to be independent and move forward, but their departure can fill you with grief.